funny-carrot/visualization/02_activities/assignments/assignment_2.md

     - How could this data visualization have been improved?
       ```
       Your answer...

-1. Add Narrative Annotations: To enhance the storytelling aspect of the visualization, narrative annotations could be added to highlight significant global events that have shaped trends.
+1、Add Narrative Annotations: To enhance the storytelling aspect of the visualization, narrative annotations could be added to highlight significant global events that have shaped trends.
 For example:
 - 2008 Financial Crisis: Show how the crisis impacted global income levels, especially in developing nations.
 An annotation could explain why some regions experienced stagnant or declining income during this period.
 - COVID-19 Pandemic (2020-2021): Illustrate how the pandemic caused disruptions in life expectancy, particularly in regions with overwhelmed healthcare systems.
 Highlight key statistics, such as the drop in average life expectancy in countries like the U.S. or India.